maxnorth/nv/README.md

 VENDOR_API_KEY=nv://1password/development/my-vendor/keys/api-key
 ```

 **nv** matches these URLs to **resolvers**, commands you define to fetch a secret using the URL, which are configured in `nv.yaml`.
-These commands might invoke secret manager CLIs or custom scripts.
+These commands might invoke secret manager CLI tools or custom scripts.

 ```yaml
 # NV_URL_* env vars can be used by commands to access parts of the URL